 The inside of the building was completely rebuilt and the beams worth preserving were exposed.

 The slate-covered mansard hipped roof was provided with 250 mm thick cellulose insulation in the course of the complete rebuilding; all ceilings were insulated within the floor structure according to the standard.
 The outer walls are made of quarry stone of considerable thickness, which must not be changed externally due to the protection of historical monuments.

 Here tradition meets modernism and luxury meets functionality.
 The result is a unique combination and a pearl on the Mosel.

-The location on the edge of the popular wine village Burg is very quiet.
-The view over the beautifully landscaped garden to the Mosel and the surrounding vineyards is stunning in every season.
-In Burg itself there are quaint wine bars and restaurants, all daily supplies you can get in Enkirch, around 2 km away and in Traben-Trarbach, one of the most beautiful and popular wine towns in the Mosel valley.
-The Art Nouveau town of Traben-Trarbach has an excellent infrastructure with shops, first-class hotels and restaurants, doctors, schools, thermal swimming pool and numerous sports facilities.
-A well-developed road network and Frankfurt-Hahn Airport in 18 km distance guarantee easy access from Germany and all parts of Europe.
+The location on the outskirts of the cosy wine village of Burg is extremely quiet.
+The view over the beautifully landscaped garden to the Moselle and the surrounding vineyards is something special at any time of year.
+In Burg itself there are rustic wine taverns and restaurants, the daily necessities are available in Enkirch, 2 km away, and in Traben-Trarbach, one of the most beautiful and popular wine villages in the Middle Mosel Valley.
+The art nouveau town of Traben-Trarbach has an excellent infrastructure with shops, first class hotels and restaurants, doctors, schools, thermal swimming pool and numerous sports facilities.
+A well-developed road network and the proximity to Frankfurt-Hahn airport ensure easy accessibility from all parts of Europe.